davliu27/RepData_PeerAssessment1/PA1_template.md

 data$date<-as.Date(data$date)
 ```
 What is mean total number of steps taken per day?
+1.Calculate the total number of steps taken per day

 ```r
 #Calculate the total number of steps taken per day